microsoft/RD-Agent/rdagent/app/ts/description.md

   - The final feature list use for training model.
 - When creating the submission files, make sure they have exactly three columns: date, symbol, and pred
 - If you face resource limits, it is better to use fewer instruments but keep a longer time period, rather than just reducing the number of samples.
 A bad example is limiting the data to only 1 million samples, as this will usually keep only a short time range since the data is typically sorted by time.
+- DO NOT CACHE THE DATASET OR THE MODEL!
+Always create new features and train models from the raw data each time you run the code.

 ### Tips for feature engineering
 - When building features, DO NOT introduce any future information.
 Data leakage will make the solution invalid and is not allowed.
 Following are some typical errors that leakeage future information: